-Nic Stringer lives and works in the South-East of England.
-Her work has appeared in anthologies and magazines such as the Poetry Now Encounters series and Bedford Square 10, The Forward Book of Poetry 2019, Interpreter's House, Magma, Structoand The Next Review, where she was a featured poet in the Summer 2016 Poetry Showcase.
-She also won the University of London Prize for Writing in 2016.
+Nic Stringer's poetry, reviews and art have appeared in anthologies and magazines such as the Poetry Now Encounters series, Bedford Square 10, The Forward Book of Poetry 2019, Interpreter's House, Magma, Structoand The Next Review, where she was a featured poet in the Summer 2016 Poetry Showcase.
+She also writes reviews and won the University of London Prize for Writing in 2016.
 Artwork from the project Some parts have been removed was published in the November 2017 edition of Magma (69, The Deaf Issue).

-Nic's first collection, A day that you happen to know is Highly Commended in this year's Forward Prizes and is available from Guillemot Press.
+Nic's first collection, A day that you happen to know was Highly Commended in this year's Forward Prizes

-LAUNCHED: A Day that you happen to know, at the Terre Verte Gallery, Altarnun, Cornwall NEXT EVENT FROM CORRUPTED POETRY: Following the success of Hard Lines with Jacqueline Saphra, Martyn Crucefix and Astrid Alben,and FLOW wuith Mel Pryor, Will Harris, Sarah Westcott and Declan Ryan we bring you BEYOND IMITITATION .
+CORRUPTED POETRY Following the success of Hard Lines with Jacqueline Saphra, Martyn Crucefix and Astrid Alben,and FLOW with Mel Pryor, Will Harris, Sarah Westcott and Declan Ryan we bring you BEYOND IMITITATION .
 Explore poetry as visual art and poetry's relationship with art, with Kathryn Maris, Tamar Yoseloff, Abegail Morley and Claire Collison.
 December 4th 2019, The National Poetry Library at The Southbank Centre.